zorael/kameloso/README.md

 * compiler segfaults are back.
 * experimental `automodes` plugin, please test.
 * the `printer` plugin can now save logs to disk.
-Regenerate your configuration file and enable it with `saveLogs` set to `true`.
-It can either write lines as they are received, or buffer writes to write with a cadence of once every PING, configured with `bufferedWrites`.
+Regenerate your configuration file and enable it with `logs` set to `true`.
+It can either write lines immediately as they are received, or buffer writes to write with a cadence of once every PING, configured with `bufferedWrites`.
 By default only homes are logged; configurable with the `logAllChannels` knob.
 Needs testing and feedback.
 * all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
 Regenerate it to get the needed entries.
-* `IRCEvent` now has a new field; `count`.
+* `IRCEvent` has a new member `count`.
 It houses counts, amounts, the number of times something has happened, and similar numbers.
 This lets us leave `num` alone to its original purpose of specifying numerics.
 * `--asserts` vastly improved.
 * Twitch emote highlighting; now uses a `dstring` and is seemingly fully accurate.
 * Documentation offline until such time Travis manages to compile ddox again.
+Old links: [github.io](https://zorael.github.io/kameloso), [dpldocs](http://kameloso.dpldocs.info/kameloso.html).

 # Getting started